 An old wizard called together all the great knights, requesting that they bring gifts to the table.

-On the day, the table was laden with field vegetables from the wizard’s own gardens, and each knight added something more splendid than the last.
+On the day, the table was laden with produce from the wizard’s own gardens, and each knight added something more splendid than the last.

 One noble knight arrived with his entourage, and on greeting the wizard he proclaimed: there is such abundance here, I see no need to add more to the table; but I bring my wit to charm you, and my sword to defend you – surely this will suffice?